LF-digitala-kanaler/LFDS/content/components/web/button-and-links/shortcut.md

       #### Navigational shortcuts

-      The are three different types of navigational shortcuts, but these types are mainly aesthetic as they all do the same thing - they help the user to navigate in alternative patterns than the main purpose of the page they are on.
-The main difference between the three types are how many rows they span, and how the design has been adapted for this.
+      The are two different types of navigational shortcuts, but these types are mainly aesthetic as they both do the same thing - they help the user to navigate in alternative patterns than the main purpose of the page they are on.
+The main difference between the types are how many rows they span, and how the design has been adapted for this.

       ##### One-lined shortcut

-      The default one-lined shortcut is used for navigational purposes and is white with blue text.
+      The default one-lined shortcut is used for navigational purposes and is white with blue bold text.
+It's relative size is somewhat bigger than the other versions.

-      ##### Two-lined shortcut
+      ##### Multiple-lined shortcut

+      Multiple-lined shortcuts consists of a header row (larger type, bold) which communicates the main action and a textarea below to give more detail.
+The textarea can span one or several row and has two possible
+      layouts:

+      * **Blue text in Intro Cond**; used when you wish to add extra details in short form, e.g. the organisational number in the company switcher in Mina Sidor (with the company name being the header).

+      * **Black text in Arial**; used when you want to add an descriptive text

+      The two-lined version of the shortcut features has a header row and a second row with smaller, regular, text.

+      Det finns en tvåradig variation av shortcut.
+Används med en regular text under den feta texten.
+Har använts i val av företag i inloggat, även i inloggat på översikter som pensionssidan.

+      Två elelr flera rader, rubrik. brödtexten kan vara blå intro cond eller svart arial

       #### Modifiers

-      Two modifiers exist for the one-lined shortcuts; "glasspinne" and with icon.

       #####